 All our welcome to join in the song!
 Simply show up at a rehearsal on Saturday mornings at 10:00am.
-Our choir librarian, Dr. Joe, will have a folio ready for you!

 If there are unsung heroes in our worship ministries, they are the members of the Altar Guild.
-Unlike the choir and instrumentalists whose voices are heard, the altar servers who are visibly present in worship, the Altar Guild work quietly behind the scenes.
+Unlike the choir and instrumentalists whose voices are heard, the altar servers who are visibly present in worship, the Altar Guild works quietly behind the scenes.
 Their contributions to the beauty of worship are visual and sacramental.
 They care for the linens, the vestments, banners, and hangings and assure that the church is dressed in its proper colors and moods for each liturgical season.
 They polish the brass and silver altarware and keep the candles burning.
-They make certain the communion wine is in supply, the bread is thawed, and the water is blessed.
-And they equip the clergy, the lectors and altar servers with everything they need to carry out each of their ministries--each item in its proper place.
+They make certain that the communion wine is in supply, the bread is thawed, and the water is blessed.
+And they equip the clergy, the lectors and altar servers with everything they need to carry out each of their ministries - each item in its proper place.

-Altar Guild members are assigned in teams of two who each serve one Sunday each month.
+Altar Guild members are assigned in teams of two who serve one Sunday each month.
 One member is responsible for the altar flowers that parishioners give in memory or in honor of family and friends.
 Another member serves as wedding and funeral coordinator to assist the clergy and the family with arrangements for the service.